 Daniel Adeyinka, Research Scientist: Doctor of Philosophy in Community and Population Health Science, University of Saskatchewan, Canada; Master of Public Health, Cardiff University, United Kingdom; Bachelor of Medicine and Bachelor of Surgery, University of Ibadan, Nigeria.
 Daniel joined the SHA Research team September 2022.
 Research specialties include quantitative research, interdisciplinary research, health equity, maternal and child health, infectious diseases, healthcare strengthening, mental health, and quality improvement.

-The Health Data and Health Economics (HDHE) group is a multidisciplinary team that combines statistics, economics, mathematics, and technology to conduct healthcare data analytics (statistical analysis plans, survey designs, descriptive analyses, and data modeling).
+The Health Data Access and Statistical Analysis group is a multidisciplinary team that combines statistics, economics, mathematics, and technology to conduct healthcare data analytics (statistical analysis plans, survey designs, descriptive analyses, and data modeling).
 They gather and integrate data from various sources to unearth insights regarding health care access and utilization, health outcomes, cost and effectiveness of programs and services.
 Their work enables decision makers to develop evidence-informed strategies that align with the SHA’s strategic goals.

 Charles Plante, Research Scientist: Doctor of Philosophy, McGill University, Montreal, Canada; Master of Arts, McGill University, Montreal, Canada; Bachelor of Arts, Concordia University, Montreal, Canada.
 Charles joined the SHA Research team in 2021.
 Research specialties include Population Health, Social Epidemiology, and Health Systems, Policy, and Economics.
 Charles is a sociologist.